-Anxious but trying spouse and dad.
-Trying (and sometimes even succeeding!) to introduce my kid to bikes, games, books, French, and more.
+Anxious but trying spouse and dad who's working on (and sometimes even succeeding at!) introducing my kid to bikes, games, books, French, and more.

 small victories in home maintenance